HIGH FEVER AFTER A TICK BITE

 Ehrlichiosis vs. Anaplasmosis

-In practice, distinguishing between the two is often less important than recognizing either as a tick-borne bacterial infection requiring doxycycline.
+Clinically, distinguishing between the two is less important than recognizing either as tick-borne bacterial illness requiring doxycycline.
+The same antibiotic regimen treats both infections effectively, making precise species identification less critical than prompt treatment initiation.

 Ehrlichiosis and Lyme Disease Coinfection